Agent Kannayiram: Home media

-The digital streaming rights of the film were acquired by Sun NXT, while the satellite rights of the film were sold to Sun TV.
+The post-theatrical streaming rights were acquired by Sun NXT.

 Reception

 M. Suganth of The Times of India rated the film 2.5 out of 5 stars and wrote "Throughout the first half, the film seems indecisive on what it wants to be and the jagged editing only leads to what feels like disorienting narrative jumps."
 Kirubhakar Purushothaman of The Indian Express rated the film 2 out of 5 stars and wrote "Everything is unpronounced and lacks the impact the director has aimed for thus we are left with an underwhelming film that tries too hard.
 Not just the gun, even the film fails to fire."
 Srivatsan S of The Hindu wrote "Unfortunately Agent Kannayiram ends up being an exasperating watch lacking a soul, fittingly, for a film about dead bodies and lonely deaths."
 Vishal Menon of Film Companion wrote "You get a just-about-watchable comedy thriller that you start forgetting as you’re watching it."
 Soundarya Athimuthu of The Quint gave the film’s rating 3.5 out of 5 and wrote "The Tamil remake is a polished version of the original.
 A lot of effort has gone into cinematography, which is commendable."

 Thinkal Menon of OTT Play gave the film 1.5 out of 5 stars and wrote "A Santhanam-starrer usually is loaded with minimum entertaining elements irrespective of its total outcome.
 But this time, he tests patience, thanks to his awful decision to remake an engaging movie."
 Yuva Nandini of ABP Live gave the film 4 out of 5 stars and wrote "Agent Kannayiram is sure to be one of the best in Santhanam's career."
 Avinash Ramachandran of Cinema Express wrote "Agent Kannayiram is a hyper-stylised version of Agent Sai Srinivasa Athreya but misses out on hitting the same highs as the original."
 Dinamalar rated the film 2 out of 5 stars.
-Ashwin Ram of Moviecrow rated the film 2 out of 5 and wrote "A remake that’s neither faithful to the original nor to adapted language.
-Already when everything seems so dull in the flick, the changes made spoils the show further."